SecureBoost: A Lossless Federated Learning Framework: Reviewer 3

-All the above methods are designed for horizontally partitioned data whose data providers record the same features for different entities.
-We consider a vertical data partition as shown in Figure~\ref{Fig.Data_Partition}, in which multiple parties record different features at different sites. \ignore{For example, one party may record users' mobile phone data while another record users' online-shopping behavior and purchasing results.} Different from the horizontal partitioning, which assumes that ensemble happens over data samples, the vertical partition builds a model over a common set of users.
-How to collaboratively build the model is an open question.
-Some previous works discuss privacy-preserving decision trees over vertically partitioned data~\cite{vaidya2005privacy,vaidya2008privacy}.
-However, their proposed methods have to reveal class distribution over the given attributes, which will cause potential security risk.
-In addition, they can only handle discrete data, which is less practical for real-life scenario.
-In contrast, our method guarantees more secure protection to the data and can easily apply to continuous data.
-In ~\cite{djatmiko2017privacy}, Patrini et al. proposed a framework to jointly perform logistic regression over the encrypted vertically-partitioned data by approximating a non-linear logistic loss by a Taylor expansion.
-Clearly, in this approximation, the algorithm will inevitably cause a loss of accuracy.
-To the contrary, we propose a novel approach that is {\em lossless} in nature. \ignore{In particular, our proposed SecureBoost framework is a federated learning system designed to avoid any loss of accuracy.} We believe that the SecureBoost framework is the first attempt for privacy-preserving federated learning over vertically partitioned data which balance accuracy and security.
+The concept of vertical FL is first proposed in~\mbox{ \cite{Yang-et-al:2019,hardy2017private}} and protocols are proposed for linear models~\mbox{\cite{hardy2017private,communication-YangLiu2019}} and neural networks \cite{ftl}.
+Some previous works have been proposed for privacy-preserving decision trees over vertically partitioned data~\mbox{\cite{vaidya2005privacy,vaidya2008privacy}}.
+However, their proposed methods have to reveal class distribution over given attributes, which will cause potential security risks.
+In addition, they can only handle discrete data, which is less practical for real-life scenarios.
+In contrast, our method guarantees more secure protection to the data and can be easily applied to continuous data.
+Another work proposed in~\mbox{\cite{djatmiko2017privacy}} jointly performs logistic regression over the encrypted vertically-partitioned data by approximating a non-linear logistic loss by a Taylor expansion, which will inevitably compromise the performance of the model.
+In contrast to these works, we propose a novel approach that is \mbox{\em lossless} in nature.
+These have been reflected in the second paragraph of Section 2.